stevanmilic/nvim-lspimport/README.md

 ## Configuration

-Mappings are not set by default, hence it's required to set a mapping for resolving import:
+Mappings are not set by default, hence it's required to set a mapping for resolving imports:

 ```lua
 vim.keymap.set("n", "<leader>a", require("lspimport").import, { noremap = true })
 ```

-Once mapping is set, jump on the line with an undefined term and execute mapping to resolve import.
+Once mapping is set, execute mapping to resolve imports in the current buffer.

 ## Supported language servers